-Impact management outcome: To promote an integrated waste21 management approach and ensure the management of waste during the construction phase is both lawful and sustainable.
+Impact management outcome: To promote an integrated waste27 management approach and ensure the management of waste during the construction phase is both lawful and sustainable.

-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of A dedicated waste management area should be set up in the contractors site camp.
-This waste management area must as a minimum: Be clearly demarcated and sign posted Be wind and scavenger proof; Include separation of wate streams (Recyclable waste, General Waste, Construction Rubble and Hazardous Waste); Be maintained in a neat and tidy state with waste regularly removed.
-The EPC Contractor must provide the ESA with a Waste Management register / report on a weekly Basis.
-This register / report must include as a minimum: Records of all waste volumes for waste stream, Proof of all volumes of recycling, Disposal slips for all hazardous waste, All hazardous waste (including chemicals, bitumen, fuel, lubricants, oils, contaminated soil from hydrocarbon spills, paints etc.) shall be disposed of at an approved / registered hazardous-waste landfill site.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance A dedicated waste management area should be set up in the contractors site camp.
+This waste management area must as a minimum: Be clearly demarcated and sign posted Be wind and scavenger proof; Include separation of waste streams (Recyclable waste, General Waste, Construction Rubble and Hazardous Waste); Be maintained in a neat and tidy state with waste regularly removed.
+The EPC Contractor must provide the Site ECO with a Waste Management register / report on a weekly Basis.
+This register / report must include as a minimum: Records of all waste volumes for waste stream, Proof of all volumes of recycling, Disposal slips for all waste transported to a landfill, Disposal slips for all hazardous waste, EPC Contractor The EPC contractor to provide method statement for waste management.
+Throughout the construction phase Site ECO and ECO.
+EPC Contractor to provide records of all waste volumes and disposal slips on a weekly basis.
+Daily Weekly environmental checklists.
+Monthly environmental control reports.

+^{• &}lt;sup>27 Waste in this instance excludes excess overburden from excavations.

+Impact Management Actions Responsible person Method implementation of Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of All hazardous waste (including chemicals, bitumen, fuel, lubricants, oils, contaminated soil from hydrocarbon spills, paints etc.) shall be disposed of at an approved / registered hazardous-waste landfill site.
 The Contractor shall provide disposal certificates to the ECO.
 All Hazardous waste must be temporary stored in sealed waterproof containers and may not be stored on site for longest than 30 days.
 Used oil and grease must be removed from site to an approved used oil recycling company.
 Under NO circumstances may any waste be spoiled on the site.
 Where possible, the routine maintenance of construction plant should take place off-site.
 Where such maintenance must occur, it must be done in the site camp on an impermeable surface with a sump to collect any oil spills.
-EPC Contractor The EPC contractor to provide method statement for waste management.
-Throughout the construction phase ESA and ECO.
-EPC Contractor to provide records of all waste volumes and disposal slips on a weekly basis.
-Daily Weekly environmental checklists.
-Monthly environmental control reports.

-^{• 21} Waste in this instance excludes excess overburden from excavations.

-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance Temporary waste receptacles in the field must be removed to the dedicated waste management area before the end of each working day.
+Temporary waste receptacles in the field must be removed to the dedicated waste management area before the end of each working day.
 Ensure that no waste materials or sediments are left in the surrounding drainage lines (as a result of the construction).
 Wastewater must be collected and disposed of at a suitable licenced disposal facility.
 Proof of disposal (i.e., waste disposal slips or waybills) should be retained on file for auditing purposes